Visiting the Botanics and Staying Safe

 Toilets and other facilities

 The Garden’s outdoor space and Glasshouses are accessible (admission charges apply to the Glasshouses).
-The Botanics Shop, the Gateway Restaurant, East Gate Lodge and Terrace Cafe are all open.
+The Botanics Shop, the Gateway Restaurant (takeaway only) and Terrace Cafe (takeaway only) are all open.
 Inverleith House remains closed.

 Toilets, including temporary mobile facilities, are available at the West and East Gate entrances.
 Accessible toilets are available in the John Hope Gateway visitor centre and at the Fernhouse Toilets in the centre of the Garden.
 New hygiene measures are in place, with more frequent cleaning and reduced capacity for using toilets.
 So, please do bear in mind that you may need to queue.
 Baby changing facilities are available in the accessible toilets.